Dream Journal — page preview

 Does keeping a dream journal really improve recall?

-How do I use the dream_symbols field?
+How do I use the dream symbols field?

 Is dream interpretation scientifically reliable?

-How is waking_life_connection different from dream_interpretation?
+How is waking life connection different from dream interpretation?

 Can this journal help with nightmares or recurring distressing dreams?

-What is the most common mistake new dream journalers make?
+What's the most common mistake new dream journalers make?